Inch: Imperial or hybrid countries

 The inch is a commonly used customary unit of length in the United States, Canada, and the United Kingdom.
 For the United Kingdom, guidance on public sector use states that, since 1 October 1995, without time limit, the inch (along with the foot) is to be used as a primary unit for road signs and related measurements of distance (with the possible exception of clearance heights and widths) and may continue to be used as a secondary or supplementary indication following a metric measurement for other purposes.

 Worldwide

 Inches are used for display screens (e.g. televisions and computer monitors) worldwide.
 It is the official Japanese standard for electronic parts, especially display screens, and is the industry standard throughout continental Europe for display screens.
 However, many countries across the world which use the metric system, such as France, Germany or Turkey often supplement it with centimetres in advertisements, catalogues and packages.

 Inches are commonly used to specify the diameter of vehicle wheel rims, and the corresponding inner diameter of tyres in tyre codes.
+Many international standards for pipe sizes are derived from inch-based standards.
+See nominal pipe size.